-Despite the pandemic and closing of the U.S. borders to most foreign markets until late 2021, the City has kept engaging with foreign businesses and partners to strengthen exchanges, resulting in delegations and visits for new business attraction projects in 2022 (147 foreign businesses engaged with in Fiscal Year 2022).
-In particular, primarily out of European markets, several life sciences projects came to fruition in 2021 and 2022, as well as tech companies opening operations in 2022 once borders reopened.
-As most Asian countries lifted travel restrictions at the end of 2022, the City is expecting a rebound in delegations and business visits from those markets in 2023 and beyond.
-In addition, major foreign-owned or global companies with existing footprints in the City, notably Chubb and Spark Therapeutics, have decided to expand their operations and investments in Philadelphia.
-By such local expansions, these companies leverage Philadelphia's assets of talent availability, academics, hospitals, costs, and connectivity, along with City and State support.
+Despite the pandemic and closing of the U.S. borders to most foreign markets until late 2021, the City continues to engage with foreign businesses and partners to strengthen exchanges, resulting in delegations and visits for new business attraction projects in 2022 and 2023 (189 foreign businesses engaged within calendar year 2022 and over 235 in calendar year 2023).
+In particular, primarily out of European markets, several life sciences projects came to fruition in 2021 and 2022, as well as tech companies opening operations in 2022 and 2023 once borders reopened.
+As most Asian countries lifted travel restrictions at the end of 2022, the City has seen the beginning of a rebound in delegations and business visits from those markets in 2023, and expects this trend to continue.
+Foreign companies increasingly leverage Philadelphia's assets of talent availability, academics, hospitals, relatively low costs, and connectivity, along with City and State support.

-A similar rebound of foreign visitors has been observed in the City.
-European tourists have been returning to the City since 2022, which has helped rebuild international flight routes between PHL International Airport and Europe.
-There are signals that a rebound from Asian tourism markets can be expected in 2023.
+A definite rebound of foreign visitors has been observed in the City.
+European tourists have been returning to the City since 2022, which has helped rebuild international flight routes between PHL International Airport and Europe - along with increased domestic tourism.
+PHL has consequently seen an increase in passengers of 12.6% over 2023, which includes a 20% increase for international passengers.
 The City, Visit Philadelphia, PHLCVB, PHL and other partners closely collaborate on messaging and marketing efforts to support those trends.
+Asian markets show signs of potential growth and rebound, but partially remain hampered by lengthy visa timelines, and limited flight timeslots between China and the U.S.

 The City also started to support trade opportunities considering the global supply chain shifts, centered around export initiatives, to connect Philadelphia businesses, particularly minority-owned businesses, with market intelligence, and export-readiness programs and service providers.
-And in 2023, Philadelphia was designated as "Certified Welcoming" by the nonprofit organization Welcoming America, a formal designation given to cities that have policies and programs in place that reflect their values and commitment to immigrant inclusion.
+In 2023, Philadelphia was designated as "Certified Welcoming" by the nonprofit organization Welcoming America, a formal designation given to cities that have policies and programs in place that reflect their values and commitment to immigrant inclusion.
 Beyond the recognition of the City's efforts to support immigrants coming to Philadelphia, the designation helps solidify the policies around immigrant inclusion with positive economic impacts on the City (population growth, business creation, etc.) and the messaging that Philadelphia is a globally welcoming city.
+The City also supported local universities gathering a coalition to identify shared efforts to improve Philadelphia's perception as a global education hub, in an attempt to counter COVID impacts on international student recruitment and the negative perception of the U.S. in terms of safety.